HyeonsukPark/bug_report_triage/README.md

-# bug_report_triage
+# Customer ticket classification
-This project intends to classify bug reports based on severity levels.
+This project intends to classify departments and priority based on IT issue tickets from customers.